nachorequeno/sac25_case_study/README.md

 ![Alt Text](/svg/results_0_360/normal.svg)

-You can generate the pictures of SAC 25 paper running the `plot_pictures.sh` script.
+You can generate the pictures of conference paper running the `plot_pictures.sh` script.
 The CSV file contains the time serie information the picture was generated from.
 Particularly, it has three columns: 1) the timestamp, 2) the average electricity consumption, and 3) the standard deviation.
 As the smart meters register the information every half an hour, the CSV file should consist of 48 entries.